AgoraLab/agora-chat-uikit/design-guide.md

 ### 2.1.
 Button (Bottom)

 Button components come in three types: Regular button, text button, and icon button.
-Each button has five states: Enabled, hovered (only for web), clicked, loading, and disabled.
+Each button has five states: Enabled, hovered (only for web), pressed, loading, and disabled.
 There are also three button sizes: Large, medium, and small to fit different containers.

 ### 2.1.1.
 Regular button